Stat-Cook/deident/paper.md

 de-identification plan and deliver it to the research support/ business intelligence team of an organisation with limited knowledge of the sensitive data.
-The supply of an easy method for de-identifying data sets which require little scripting knowledge by Trust staff may aid in overcoming several information governance risks that keep operational data siloed within health Trusts.
+The supply of an easy method for de-identifying data sets which requires little scripting knowledge by Trust staff may aid in overcoming several information governance risks that keep operational data siloed within health Trusts.